Center for Digital Scholarship and Curation

 The Sustainable Heritage Network

-The Sustainable Heritage Network provides hands on and virtual training in the digital lifecycle of cultural materials.
+The Sustainable Heritage Network (SHN) provides hands on and virtual training in the digital lifecycle of cultural materials.
 Aimed specifically at the needs of tribal archivists, librarians, and museum specialists, the SHN makes information and educational resources accessible for the preservation of digital cultural heritage and traditional knowledge.

 The Plateau Peoples’ Web Portal

 The Portal is a collaboratively curated and reciprocally managed archive of Plateau cultural materials.
-Built on Mukurtu CMS, the Portal is a collaboration between Washington State University and the Spokane Tribe of Indians, the Confederated Tribes of the Colville Reservation, the Confederated Tribes of the Umatilla Indian Reservation, the Coeur d’Alene Tribe of Indians, the Confederated Tribes of Warm Springs, the Nez Perce Tribe and the Confederated Bands and Tribes of the Yakama Nation.
+Built using Mukurtu CMS, the Portal is a collaboration between Washington State University and the Spokane Tribe of Indians, the Confederated Tribes of the Colville Reservation, the Confederated Tribes of the Umatilla Indian Reservation, the Coeur d’Alene Tribe of Indians, the Confederated Tribes of Warm Springs, the Nez Perce Tribe, and the Confederated Bands and Tribes of the Yakama Nation.